sttp/Specification/Output/README.md

 When data channel functions are operating over a lossy communications protocol, e.g., UDP, and command channel functions are operating over a reliable communications protocol, e.g., TCP, then command channel activity may remain quiet for some time.
 To make sure the connection for the command channel is still established the `NoOp` command allows for a periodic test of connectivity.

-The `NoOp` command will be initiated by either the publisher or subscriber.
+The `NoOp` command shall be initiated by either the publisher or subscriber.
 For this functional description the initiator of the command will be called the _sender_, whereby the other party will be the _receiver_.
 The `NoOp` command is always sent with an empty payload and is designed to be sent over a reliable communications channel, e.g., TCP, on a configurable schedule.

-Upon reception of the `NoOp` command from a sender, the receiver will send a `Succeeded` response for the `NoOp` command with an empty payload.
+Upon reception of the `NoOp` command from a sender, the receiver shall send a `Succeeded` response for the `NoOp` command with an empty payload.

-After sending a `NoOp` command to the receiver, the sender will be waiting for a `Succeeded` response from the receiver; if the sender does not receive a response in a timely fashion (time interval controlled by configuration), the sender will disconnect.
+After sending a `NoOp` command to the receiver, the sender shall be waiting for a `Succeeded` response from the receiver; if the sender does not receive a response in a timely fashion (time interval controlled by configuration), the sender should disconnect.
 If the sender uses a client-style socket, the sender should reestablish the connection cycle.

 Upon reception of a `Succeeded` response for the `NoOp` command from the receiver, the sender should consider the connection valid and reset the timer for the next `NoOp` test.